mrtrpak/Google-Ads-Certification-Training/README.md

 11) Ted's Travel is launching a new app to allow customers to book travel, access their itinerary and keep a travel log during their trips.
 The main goal is to drive app downoads.
 Which campaign is recommended?
 A: Universal App Campaign

+12) Which client would you advise to use radius targeting?
+A: A client whose service can reach only within a limited scope.

+13) Client wants to show ads to people who've visited website before.
+What feature should be used?
+A: Remarketing Targeting option

+14) If you'd like your ads to show on certain sites across the Internet, add websites as?
+A: Placement Targeting option

+15)